10 African Countries With the Most Number of Universities

 In between lectures and lab sessions, studying Africa should leave you with plenty of time to explore.
 Whether you are one for visiting iconic landmarks, trying new foods, or bartering at local markets, there is bound to be a better way of spending your time than scrolling through Facebook!

-There is a strong call for strengthening universities and research in the new Continental Education Strategy for Africa 2016-2025.
-Its objectives include boosting postgraduate and post-doctoral education and growing competitive awards to nurture young academics, more international research cooperation, and expanding centers of excellence and institutional links.
+There is a strong call for strengthening universities and research in the new Continental Education Strategy for Africa 2016–2025.
+Its objectives include boosting postgraduate and postdoctoral education, growing competitive awards to nurture young academics, more international research cooperation, and expanding centers of excellence and institutional links.

 The Continental Education Strategy for Africa 2016-2025, or CESA 16-25, is driven by a desire to achieve quality education and training that provides the continent with “efficient human resources adapted to African core values and therefore able to achieve the vision and ambitions of the African Union.”